 Any undergraduate student at Western Washington University may attempt to earn a bachelor’s degree with two majors.
 While there is no requirement that such a degree program include more than 180 credits, it may be impossible to complete within this minimum.
 The student’s application for such a degree must indicate both majors and be approved by both departments or academic units involved.
-The majors involved must be distinct and may not be based on essentially the same constellation of courses.
+The majors involved must be distinct and may not be based on more than a 50% overlap of credits applied to both majors.
 A general studies major cannot be earned concurrently with or subsequent to another major.

 After earning a bachelor’s degree, a student may complete an additional major without earning a second bachelor’s degree.
-The student must enroll officially in the college which offers the major and submit an application for a major evaluation to the Registrar’s Office during the quarter in which the major is completed.
+The student must submit a major declaration card and an application for an additional major to the Registrar’s Office.

 Students with two majors that would result in the same type of degree (for example, a bachelor of arts in English and a bachelor of arts in business) will receive one degree and one diploma.
 Since the diploma indicates the college awarding the degree, students must choose the college they prefer.
 In this example, the student must choose between a bachelor of arts from the College of Humanities and Social Sciences or a bachelor of arts from the College of Business and Economics.
 Majors are not printed on the diploma but are listed on the transcript once the student graduates.

 More than One Baccalaureate Degree